StochasticBiology/plant-segregation/README.md

 # plant-segregation

-Code to infer dynamics of oDNA segregation in plants from experimental data.
+Code to infer dynamics of oDNA segregation in plants from experimental data

 Requirements
 ------